PixelOS-AOSP/official_devices/API/instructions/sweet.md

 This ROM comes with EROFS formatting, due to which:
 - Do NOT change kernel
 - System is Read-Only (restricts making changes to overlays, system APKs, etc. directly, however you can replace stuff with Magisk)

-- Avoid using any other recovery than PixelOS recovery or the OrangeFox recovery by me (OrangeFox-R11.1_6-Unofficial-sweet.zip)
+- Avoid using any other recovery than PixelOS recovery for clean flashing so F2FS compression works
 - YOU MUST CLEAN FLASH if you are coming from any other ROM or MIUI (A clean flash is recommended for users on the May build)

 # Clean flash: